Vince Chong: Vince

-Chong had decided to leave Maestro Talent to be an "independent" singer by joining EMI Malaysia to kick-off his singing career.
-It was a "very hard" journey for Chong as independent singer when his best friend-cum-competitor Khai overshadowed him with his "Dambaan Pilu".
-But he maintained determination as his first album self-titled Vince was also highly anticipated, featuring his single Mengapa Harus Cinta? entered several music charts.
+Chong decided to leave Maestro Talent to be an "independent" singer by joining EMI Malaysia.
+It was a "very hard" journey for Chong when his best friend-cum-competitor Khai overshadowed him with his "Dambaan Pilu".
+His self-titled debut Vince was highly anticipated, featuring his single Mengapa Harus Cinta? which entered several music charts.
 Chong was selected as one of the artistes to have a song in Anugerah Juara Lagu.
-Not only that, he was also placed third in the Asia New Singer Competition at Shanghai Music Festival 2004.
+He was also placed third in the Asia New Singer Competition at Shanghai Music Festival 2004.

-In 2004 and 2005 Chong's fame progressed after received several awards due to his achievement and he accepted an offer to be the lead actor for Yusof Haslam's new film Sembilu 2005.
-His first appearance on the silver screen had received positive reaction from his fans.
+In 2004 and 2005, Chong received several awards, and he accepted an offer to be the lead actor for Yusof Haslam's new film Sembilu 2005.

-In 2005 he was chosen to sing one of the song in the soundtrack for Puteri Gunung Ledang titled Keranamu Kekasih.
+In 2005, he was chosen to sing one of the songs in the soundtrack for Puteri Gunung Ledang, titled "Keranamu Kekasih".

 Janji Vince

-In 2005 his second album Janji Vince was released, receiving mixed reactions from fans and critics.
-The album was said to be superior in quality compared to his first album, yet it sparked controversy when Vince pronounced the Arabic word Taala ("the one", as in one of the titles of Allah) in his song Berkobar-bokar.
+In 2005, his second album Janji Vince was released, receiving mixed reactions from fans and critics.
+The album was said to be superior in quality compared to his first album, but it sparked controversy when Vince pronounced the Arabic word Taala, one of the titles of Allah, in his song Berkobar-bokar.
 Later, the composer of the song Yassin clarified that the Taala actually means "to come".

-He had been invited frequently to perform in private function and gospel shows, was highly on demand for Christmas performances in television.
+He had been invited frequently to perform in private function and gospel shows and was highly in demand for Christmas performances in television.

-High School Musical

 Chong represented Malaysia to sing the special Asian release edition of the hit Breaking Free (from Disney's High School Musical), alongside Singaporean Alicia Pan and Filipino Nikki Gil.
-In 2007, Chong and Nikki Gil teamed up as a Host for High School Musical: Around The World which has been aired on Disney Channel.
+In 2007, Chong and Nikki Gil teamed up as a Host for High School Musical: Around The World which was aired on Disney Channel.

 Percayalah Sayang

-In 2007, Chong launched his compilation album Percayalah Sayang with features both new and old songs.
-This album is meant as Vince's big step into the regional music scene, especially Indonesia where he searched for new compositions and recorded the new content of the album.
+In 2007, Chong launched his compilation album Percayalah Sayang.
+This album was meant as Vince's big step into the regional music scene, especially Indonesia where he wrote and recorded the album.
 The new songs in the album, particularly, Percayalah Sayang, were described as inclined toward alternative rock.